psamuels00/artwork/README.md

 - maybe display N/M (project #N of M projects) with project title in mobile menu

 **UI tweaks**
-- maybe show two categories/pics per row on doodles main page on mobile
+- simplify markup on doodles main page, improve wrapping, improve spacing on mobile
 - clean up image names
 - overall more consistency with the break points across pages: sm, md, lg
 - add support for dark backgrounds, esp to use black for The Demo